A Baseline Study of the Event-shape and Multiplicity Dependence of Chemical Freeze-out Parameters in Proton-Proton Collisions at $\sqrt{s}$ = 13 TeV Using PYTHIA8: Use of ensembles in thermal model

 \subsection{Strangeness canonical ensemble (SCE)}

-The SCE, also called as mixed canonical ensemble in THERMUS terminology, requires the exact conservation of strange quantum number while the baryon and charge content are treated grand-canonically.
-Thus, the partition function is given by,
+The strangeness canonical ensemble (SCE), also called the mixed canonical ensemble in THERMUS terminology, requires the exact conservation of the strangeness quantum number~\cite{Toneev:2004kg}, while the baryon and charge content is treated grand canonically.
+Thus, the~partition function is given by

-Here, we will only consider the case where overall strangeness is zero, $S=0$.
-The chemical potential of $i^{th}$-hadron is given by,
+Here, we shall only consider the case where overall strangeness is zero, $S=0$.
+The~chemical potential of the $i^{\rm{th}}$-hadron is given by

-and the fugacity factor is replaced by,
+and the fugacity factor is replaced by

-As previously done for the case of GCE, the decays of resonances have to be added to the final yield.
-Thus, the expression for particle multiplicity is given by,
+As previously done for the case of GCE, the~decays of resonances have to be added to the final yields.
+Thus, the~expression for particle multiplicity is given by